christinajli/custom-morse-code/README.md

 ## Opens
 - [x] ITU Morse Code encode and decode
-- [ ] tree data structure to assign . and - to characters
+- [x] tree data structure to assign . and - to characters
-  - [ ] input custom ordering
+  - [x] input custom ordering
-- [ ] convert encoding to another data structure for faster lookup
 - [ ] use encode and decode with new encodings
   - [x] variable letter and word spacing, not hard coded in decode()
   - [ ] faster search for decoding --> O(logn) if given binary tree